A broad political consensus is needed to achieve a sustainable future

 One example is a changing climate resulting from man-made greenhouse gas emissions.

-The necessary conversion needs to be initiated quickly.
+And the necessary conversion needs to be initiated quickly.
 Greenhouse gas emissions must immediately begin to decrease by at least 7% annually, both globally and in Sweden.

 Mats Andersson, Vice Chairman of the Global Challenges Foundation